-Double-entry bookkeeping is the process that most businesses use to produce their accounts.
-If a transaction takes place, then two entries need to be made; a debit and a credit.
-A simple example is that is a sales invoice is issued; there will be an entry in the sales (profit and Loss Account), and customer account increased (Debtors).
+Double-entry bookkeeping is the process most businesses use to produce their financial statements.
+If a transaction takes place, at least two entries need to be made; a debit and a credit.
+A simple example is that if a sales invoice is issued, there will be an entry in the sales (profit and Loss Account), and customer account increased (Debtors).

 Double Entry Accounting Trial Balance

 You can also check the figures by looking at the individual accounts like the bank, making sure the value in your accounts is the same as the figure on your bank statement on the same date.
-There may be a few adjustments to be made for cheques not cleared or deposits not showing on the bank statement.
+A few adjustments may be made for cheques not cleared, or deposits are not showing on the bank statement.

 One of the advantages is that it helps to minimise errors in the accounting system compared to a single entry.
-A single entry system will show the income, expenditure and the bank balance, It’s the most straightforward and cheapest form of accounting.
+A single entry system will show the income, expenditure and bank balance; It’s the most straightforward and cheapest form of accounting.
 Small businesses and non-profit organisations mainly use it.

 Double Entry Accounting Example